 Health care and services

-We provide you with health care services at 6 locations serving west Texas and southeastern New Mexico.
-Our facilities include the George H. O’Brien Jr. VA Medical Center in Big Spring and 5 community-based outpatient clinics in Abilene, Fort Stockton, San Angelo, and Odessa, Texas, and Hobbs, New Mexico.
+We provide you with health care services at six locations serving west Texas and southeastern New Mexico.
+Our facilities include the George H. O’Brien Jr. VA Medical Center in Big Spring and four community-based outpatient clinics in Abilene, Fort Stockton, San Angelo, and Odessa, Texas, and one in Hobbs, New Mexico.

 To learn more about the services each location offers, visit the VA West Texas health services page.